DanuBizz/Document-Management-System-FE/README.md

 - install the modules with the command "npm install" in the cli

+#### Adjust the environment variables and configuration

+- open the environment.ts file in the src/environments folder
+- adjust the apiUrl to the url of the backend application

+- open the config.ts file in the src/config folder
+- change the config variables if necessary

+#### Adjust the logo and auth image url

+- open the login.component.css file in the src/app/login folder
+- adapt the url of the auth background-image within the container css-class
+- open the app.component.css file in the src/app folder
+- adapt the url of the logo within the nav-bar-logo & side-nav-logo css-classes

 #### Run Server

 - run the application with the command "ng serve"